 - To prevent the spread of invasive plants, please ensure your footwear and any personal camping gear you may be bringing has been cleaned of any mud and seeds. - The use and transport of watercraft, including kayaks, can spread aquatic invasive species in coastal areas.
 If you are bringing your own kayak on one of our tours please inspect and clean your boat and ensure all bilge water is drained.
-If possible, rinse your boat and equipment that normally gets wet with hot tap water (greater than 50°C), or dry your boat and equipment in the sun for at least 5 days before transporting them to another body of water.
+If possible, rinse your boat and equipment that normally gets wet with hot tap water (greater than 50°C), or dry your boat and equipment in the sun for at least 5 days before transporting.